When agriculture meets the need for localization

-Today, the xarvio localization team includes close to 70 people who are spread across teams, located all over the globe and are responsible for various projects.
-Lokalise is used by the team to translate web applications, mobile applications, marketing emails, and even print materials.
+Today, the xarvio localization team includes close to 70 people who are located all over the globe and are responsible for various projects.
+Lokalise is used by the team to translate web and mobile applications, marketing emails and even print materials.

 What is the usual process that the team goes through when using Lokalise?

 The process begins when the development team starts planning out a product backlog and creating mockups, wireframes with the specialized design team.
 During this stage, subject matter experts – industry experts working within the agriculture and chemistry field – are also involved in the project to make sure that the new feature elements and their nomenclature is correct and relevant.

 Once the product backlog gets translated to user stories, the new feature goes for back-end and front-end development during which the front-end developers create the keys that need to be translated and add them to Lokalise.
 Keys are getting aggregated into translation tasks in Lokalise.
 Then, the globally spread translators are notified about the subset of keys that need to be translated who proceed with using Lokalise to add the translations.